oracle/rwloadsim/workloads/OLTP.md

  * If your orders and order\_lines tables are partitioned, you can use the -a option to make sure an empty set of partitions are created at the start of the run.
 Only use this if the automatic allocation via interval partitions appears to cause trouble.
  * The -2 option should only be used indirectly via the oltpforever2 script.

-The {name}.rwl file sets a parameter called rwl\_title that is a text string shown on all generated html and graphic files.
+The {key}.rwl file sets a parameter called rwl\_title that is a text string shown on all generated html and graphic files.
 If you in some run want to add additional text, you can provide that on the command line to oltprun.
 As an example
 ```